pokergeist/Switchboard-QT/hardware/Switchboard-QT-Hardware.md

 **[EE2-3TNUH(-L)](https://www.digikey.com/short/3hfz4vbc)**

 There are (5) double-pole, double-throw (DPDT) latching relays.
 The Set or Reset control activates both relays in the device to switch the connection between the common (CO) contact and the normally open NO or normally closed (NC) contacts respectively.

+### Alternative Solid State Relay

+I looked at a solid-state relay like the 2A Toshiba [TLP241](https://www.digikey.com/short/f30dpjm9).

+**Advantages**:

+* low cost - $1.23@q10
+* a smaller footprint (but x 2 if the tandem EE2 relays can be utilized)
+* no need for a flyback diode or driver IC since there's no coil
+* can be driven from the selected GPIO Expander.

+**Disadvantages**:

+* probably needs a little more care in selecting a relay to match potential loads
+* this example is a "1 Form A" (SPST) relay, non-latching
+* 7.5mA LED current per "energized" relay is sustained and additive vs. a 60mA, 15ms pulse to change the state of the latching relay.
+* requires a current limiting resistor for the LED input.

 ## Power Monitor